nkrapivin/nkrapivin/README.md

 @tunip3 made me do this.
 You can talk about their cat to them if you want.

-- 🔭 I’m currently working on reversing the GXC.gg service.
+- 🔭 I’m currently working on ModShovel.
 - 🌱 I’m currently learning nothing in particular
 - 👯 I’m looking to collaborate on cat petting
 - 🤔 I’m looking for help with C++ and possibly C#